block42-blockchain-company/thornode-telegram-bot/README.md

 Once you get access to api_id and api_hash, save them in the Environment variables `TELEGRAM_API_ID` and `TELEGRAM_API_HASH` respectively.
-Also save the name of your Telegram Bot without the preceding `@` in the `TELEGRAM_BOT_ID` environment variable (e.g. if your bot is named `@thornode_test_bot`, save `thornode_test_bot` in `TELEGRAM_BOT_ID`).
+Also, save the name of your Telegram Bot without the preceding `@` in the `TELEGRAM_BOT_ID` environment variable (e.g. if your bot is named `@thornode_test_bot`, save `thornode_test_bot` in `TELEGRAM_BOT_ID`).